Insider Guide: Best of London

 A bottle of house red will set you back £19, while a beer costs around £4.02.

-Forget eating here.
-Dining is popular but not compulsory, and largely a disappointment.
+Forget eating here -- it's not the main draw and largely a disappointment.

 London has begun something of a love affair with cabaret.